-The Board currently is comprised of seven directors.
-Our Board, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated the following seven individuals to serve as directors (collectively, the "Company Nominees"):
+The Board currently is comprised of five directors.
+Our Board, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated the following five individuals to serve as directors (collectively, the "Company Nominees"):

 Name Age

-Adam Levy 60
+Adam Levy - 62

-Steven Glassman 58
+Steven Glassman 60

-Scott R. Henry 52
+Scott R. Henry 54

-David Stefansky 51

-Nachum Stein 74
+Nachum Stein 76

-Miranda J. Toledano 46

 Dr. Jerome B. Zeldis, M.D., Ph.D.
-73
+75

+9

-If elected, respectively, these nominees will serve until our 2023 Annual Meeting of Stockholders or until successors have been duly elected and qualified.
-Our board of directors believes that all of our current directors, including the seven nominees for election, possess personal and professional integrity, good judgment, a high level of ability and business acumen.
+If elected, respectively, these nominees will serve until our 2026 Annual Meeting of Stockholders or until successors have been duly elected and qualified.
+Our board of directors believes that all of our current directors, including the five nominees for election, possess personal and professional integrity, good judgment, a high level of ability and business acumen.

 If a quorum is present, the Company Nominees will be elected by a plurality of the votes cast at the Annual Meeting.
 Abstentions and broker non-votes have no effect on the vote.
-The seven Company Nominees receiving the highest number of affirmative votes will be elected directors of the Company.
-Shares of voting stock represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the seven nominees named below.
-Should any Company Nominee become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in his or her stead, of any other person the Board may nominate or designate.
+The five Company Nominees receiving the highest number of affirmative votes will be elected directors of the Company.
+Shares of voting stock represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the five nominees named below.
+Should any Company Nominee become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in their stead, of any other person the Board may nominate or designate.
 Each Company Nominee has agreed to serve, if elected, and the Board has no reason to believe that any Company Nominee will be unable to serve.

 The Board and the Nominating and Corporate Governance Committee continue to frequently evaluate the optimal size and composition of the Board to allow it to operate nimbly and efficiently, while maintaining new ideas, expertise, experience and diversity among its membership.
-As of April 27, 2023, a female comprises approximately 14% of our Board.
-We currently have no underrepresented minorities on our Board.
+We currently have no females or underrepresented minorities on our Board.

-Board Diversity Matrix (as of April 27, 2023)
+Board Diversity Matrix (as of April 30, 2025)

-Total Number of Directors 7
+Total Number of Directors 5

 Female Male

-Part I: Gender Identity 1 6
+Part I: Gender Identity 0 5

 Part II: Demographic Background

-White 1 6
+White 0 5

-1 6